What's your question about?

 How much school experience do I need?

-The school experience part of your application is not mandatory but it is very important.
-We really recommend that you gain at least 10 days school experience in UK schools before applying so that you can get a ‘flavour’ of how a classroom works, the role of a teacher and whether it is the career for you.
+The school experience part of your application is not mandatory but is very useful.
+We recommend that you aim to gain at least 10 days school experience in UK schools so that you can get a ‘flavour’ of how a classroom works, the role of a teacher and whether it is the career for you.
 We know it can be tricky to get this much experience in one go - you might want to get some before your application to inform your personal statement, and then arrange more before the start of the course.

 Is my experience at school more important than my academic qualifications?

-Our courses are very competitive and they are also academically based.
-Although the school experience is really valuable, the entry requirements are set up by the DfE and followed by the University.
+Our courses are academically based, although existing school experience is really valuable, the entry requirements are set up by the DfE and followed by the University.

 I have been teaching abroad, is it a valuable experience towards my application?

 We'll take this into consideration but we advise you to supplement this with about 10 days UK experience where possible, ideally pre-interview.
-If your application is successful and you are invited to interview, you should aim to have some experience secured in a UK school at the time of your interview (even if you have not undertaken it at that stage).
 Read more about getting experience in schools.

 My degree is not in the subject I want to teach, or is from a long time ago.
 Can I get onto the course by doing a Subject Knowledge Enhancement course?